CUBRID/cubrid-manual/en/shard.rst

 Constraints
 ===========

-**Changing or retrieving data in several shard DBs within one transaction**
+**One transaction can be run on only one shard DB**

     One transaction should be performed within only one shard DB, so the following constraints exist.

     *   It is unavailable to change data in several shard DBs through changing the shard key (**UPDATE**).
 If necessary, use **DELETE** / **INSERT**.

-    *   When a query, such as join, sub-query, or, union, group by, between, like, in, exist, or any/some/all, for several shard DB data, a result different from the intended one may be returned.
+    *   A query about more than one shard DB, such as join, sub-query, or, union, group by, between, like, in, exist, or any/some/all, is not supported.

-**Session**
+**Session information is valid only in each shard DB**

     Session information is valid within each shard DB only.
-Therefore, the results from session-related functions such as **last_insert_id** () may be different from the intended result.
+Therefore, the results from session-related functions such as :func:`LAST_INSERT_ID` may be different from the intended result.

-**auto increment**
+**auto increment is valid only in each shard DB**

     The auto increment attribute or SERIAL is valid within each shard DB only.
 So a result different from the intended result may be returned.

-**The access between SHARD DB for Windows and application drivers**
+**In SHARD environment for Windows, driver and DB's versions should be the same**

-    SHARD DB server for Windows can be accessed to the application with the drivers which use the same version with the DB server's version.
+    In SHARD environment for Windows, DB server and driver should be the same version.
-    SHARD DB server for Linux can be accessed to the application with the drivers which use the different version with the DB server's version.
+    However, in SHARD environment for Linux, the application with the different version's driver can access to the DB server.

+**Configuring SHARD is impossible between heterogenious databases**

+    Configuring SHARD is impossible between heterogenious databases.
+For example, CUBRID and MySQL cannot be configured as one SHARD system.